kyonides/hiddenchest_linux/README.md

     - `gray_bitmap` - Grayish version of your map.
     - `sepia_bitmap` - Sepia colored version of your map.
     - `blur_bitmap` - Blurred version of your map.
-    - `color_bitmap` - Pick a single color to taint your map. options are:  :red, :green, :blue, :yellow, :sepia and :gray
+    - `color_bitmap` - Pick a single color to taint your map.
+         - Options are:  :red, :green, :blue, :yellow, :sepia and :gray
 * Sprites now support grayed out and sepia colored versions of their bitmaps!
 Use a boolean (true or false) to toggle the color effect.
     - `gray_out = boolean`
     - `turn_sepia = boolean`